Contact the Music Graduate Office

 If you are uncertain if your proposed topic is subject to IRB approval, contact the Music Graduate Office (musgrad AT indiana.edu; 855-1738) and make an appointment to speak with the director of graduate studies, or contact the Office of Human Subjects directly.

 When you submit your application to the IRB, please note that the IRB requires that there be a faculty sponsor for student-led research and that the faculty sponsor be listed as the Principal Investigator (PI) on the project, even if the student is actually conducting the research.
-Both the student and the faculty sponsor must have completed the Human Subjects Protection tutorial and test.
+Both the student and the faculty sponsor must have completed the Human Subjects Protection tutorial and test (click "yes" at the bottom of the page and then select the Social/Behavioral track).
 If you are working with a member of the faculty who regularly conducts research on human subjects (for example, many members of the Music Education Department and the Speech and Hearing Department), they will probably have passed the test and can be the sponsor of your application.
 If you are working with a member of the faculty who does not usually conduct this kind of research, he or she may take the steps to pass it, or you may list the director of graduate studies as the sponsor.
 You should send your application to your faculty sponsor for review before submitting it to the IRB.
 The faculty sponsor can indicate their approval of the application by sending an email message to the Human Subjects Office.